LHNCBC/formbuilder-lhcforms/README.md

         $ bower install

-1. Edit formbuilder.conf.js to configure for your setup.
-This is where you specify valid SSL files and Firebase service account details to run the application.
+1. Edit formbuilder.conf.js to configure the application for your setup.

-    1. Specify your ssl key, certificate and authority files.
+    1. If choosing https option, specify your ssl key, certificate and authority files.
-    1. Specify firebase account information for client and server configuration.
     1. Specify server's host name (or IP) and port number.
     1. Specify Google Analytics gtag tracking id.

-1. Compile templates.
+1. Run grunt task to generate index.html from template.

-        $ bower template
+        $ grunt template

 1. Start formbuilder server for development.